Los Angeles River Ride Frequently Asked Questions

 The 15 mile family ride is very flat.
 (It does feature two very small easy uphill sections at bridges: Alex Baum Bridge at Los Feliz and the Riverside/Figueroa.)
 The 100, 70, 50 and 36 Mile ride overall is a very flat course, with only one relatively easy hill as riders climb into Boyle Heights from Downtown Los Angeles (as well as 4 easy bridges).
+The 100 mile rides include a hill in Griffith Park.
 Obviously the ride from LA to Long Beach features a very slight (almost imperceptible) continuous downhill grade, and the return ride a very slight continuous uphill grade.

 Is the LA River all concrete?
 Isn't it just a storm drain?

 The LA River was a natural river that provided the water for the young city of Los Angeles for over a century.
 Due to flooding danger, much of the River channel has been deepened and reinforced with concrete, but today there are still many areas with a natural earthen bottom featuring tall trees, birds, turtles, and fish.